jaylordibe/laravel-api/README.md

-# LARAVEL API BOILERPLATE #
+# LARAVEL API #

 This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

 * Quick summary
-    * This repository is the Laravel API Boilerplate.
+    * This repository is the Laravel API.
 * Version
     * v1.0